-Even though the French Bulldog is considered among the healthiest of the bull breeds, as with all dog breeds, the Frenchie is susceptible to some genetic and congenital diseases and conditions.
+Even though the French Bulldog is considered among the healthiest of the brachycephalic (flat-faced) breeds, as with all dog breeds, the Frenchie is susceptible to some genetic and congenital diseases and conditions.
 We do guarantee our puppies against congenital and genetic problems, as spelled out on our contract, and we will replace or make adjustments for any puppies which have severe health issues as a result of genetic or congenital defects.

 Virtually every dog breed, especially those which have white &/or pied individuals in their population, have some degree of congenital deafness, and the French Bulldog is no exception.
-We have never had a full color puppy with congenital deafness, but we have had a couple of pied puppies which have.
-The good thing about congenital deafness is that the puppies don’t know that they are deaf and usually adapt very well as the other senses become more acute to help offset the loss of hearing.
+We have never had a full color puppy with congenital deafness, but we have had a handful of pied puppies which have.
+The good thing about congenital deafness is that the puppies don’t know that they are deaf, and they usually adapt very well, as the other senses become more acute to help offset the loss of hearing.
 They are easy to train with hand signals and gestures once you have their attention, and they quickly become integrated into the family.
-They do well with other pets, children, and adults, and if anything they are sweeter and milder than their hearing siblings.
+They do well with other pets, children, and adults, and if anything, they are sweeter and milder than their hearing siblings.
 Of course, they will make lousy guard dogs and they should never be allowed to run loose outside of a fenced in yard due to safety concerns, but otherwise they are much like their hearing siblings.
 Deaf puppies end up making wonderful pets and we heavily discount them, so they can make a wonderful addition to the family.

 Because the Frenchie is a stocky, dwarf (chondrodystrophic) breed, abnormal vertebrae conditions periodically occur.
 Fortunately, the spine is supported by good musculature, so problems are generally minimized.
 However, due to the potential for premature degeneration of intervertebral discs, some exercise precautions should be taken, such as limited use of stairs and jumping, especially from heights.
 However, because Frenchies are such good athletes (at least ours are), it is easier said than done to keep them from over doing it.
 When ours are outside, they love to run around the yard and tussle with each other, and so far all are in perfect health with no back issues.
 But, some caution should be used.